LST's Press Release:

 - Only 3 schools were over 50% – Columbia, Northwestern, and Penn.

-Law School Transparency's executive director, Kyle McEntee, urged caution to students planning to enroll this fall.
+Law School Transparency's founder, Kyle McEntee, urged caution to students planning to enroll this fall.
 McEntee said, "Law school still costs way too much money compared to post-graduation employment outcomes.
 If you plan to debt-finance your education or use your hard-earned savings, seriously think twice about attending a law school without a steep discount.
 For the vast majority of prospective law students who have not received an extensive scholarship, it will make sense to wait for prices to drop."

 There has been some speculation that the class of 2011 may represent the bottom, though this view is grounded more in optimism than evidence.
 Rather, evidence points to a structural shift in legal employment, especially at the entry-level, that signals a new normal far below pre-recession levels.
 Technology, globalization, and law firm strategies are substantially changing our profession.